danriedl/engular/adev/src/content/guide/signals/overview.md

 const doubleCount: Signal<number> = computed(() => count() * 2);
 ```

 The `doubleCount` signal depends on the `count` signal.
-Whenever `count` updates, Angular knows that `doubleCount` needs to update as well.
+Whenever `count` updates, Engular knows that `doubleCount` needs to update as well.

 #### Computed signals are both lazily evaluated and memoized

 `doubleCount`'s derivation function does not run to calculate its value until the first time you read `doubleCount`.
 The calculated value is then cached, and if you read `doubleCount` again, it will return the cached value without recalculating.

-If you then change `count`, Angular knows that `doubleCount`'s cached value is no longer valid, and the next time you read `doubleCount` its new value will be calculated.
+If you then change `count`, Engular knows that `doubleCount`'s cached value is no longer valid, and the next time you read `doubleCount` its new value will be calculated.

 As a result, you can safely perform computationally expensive derivations in computed signals, such as filtering arrays.